Country code – MY

 - 2018 AEOI

-Profits derived from properties in Malaysia are subject to Malaysian corporate income tax standard rate, 24%.
+Profits derived from income accrued in Malaysia are subject to Malaysian corporate income tax standard rate, 24%.

 Companies may elect to be taxed as Malaysian resident entities to benefit from Malaysian tax treaties that specifically excluded Labuan from treaty benefits.